 Scenario 2 (S2) – PV IC in 2050

 The results of the three folded scenario two are shown in Figure 8.
 The top panel refers to the scenario calculated with the lowest estimate of 0.891 TW for the year 2050 by IRENA (S2-1), the second panel refers to the scenario calculated with the middle estimate of 1.94 TW for the year 2050 by Energy Watch Group(S2-2) and the third panel refers to the scenario calculated with the highest estimated of 8.8TW for the year 2050 by SolarPower Europe (S2-3).
-Since the latest estimate of 8.8TW is already higher than the sum of the potential IC for roof top mounted PV panels (which is used as upper bound), we defined the upper bound for this scenario five times large.
+Since the latest estimate of 8.8TW is already higher than the sum of the potential IC for roof top mounted PV panels (which is used as upper bound), we defined the upper bound for this scenario five times larger.
 The installed capacities per country are presented as percentage of the total installed capacity, to make comparison between the three results easier.
 The left side of each panel shows the interpolated installed PV capacity distribution to the year 2050.
 The interpolation is done so that the percentage of the total IC per country remains the same as in the year 2019.
 Which is way all three plots looks identical, but the total installed capacity and the variability is different.

 The mean change in PV power production from one weather regime to another of the interpolation is 5.4% (remains for all interpolation the same because the percentual distribution remains as well).
 Our method was able to reduce it to 3.3%, 3.6% and 3.5% which refers to a reduction in mean variability of 2.5 GW, 4.7 GW and 22.1 GW, respectively.
 The maximum changes in PV power production from one weather regime to another of the interpolation is 16.9% (remains for all interpolations the same because the percentual distribution remains as well).
 This could be reduced to 10.7% (S2-1), 11.9% (S2-2) and 11.6% (S2-3) which refers to a reduction in maximum variability of 7.4 GW, 13.1 GW and 63.0 GW, respectively.

 In the distributions of S2, South-eastern and North-western countries are still favoured (as in S1).
 But Spain and Italy also get a share of the capacities.
 Since the total installed capacities are much higher than in scenario one, the upper bounds of the countries are more often reached (hatched countries).
-The method reacts on that with placing the capacities to neighbouring.
+The method reacts by placing additional capacity to neighbouring countries.
 This can also be seen by a comparison of S2-1 (Figure 8, first row) and S2-2 (Figure 8, second row).
 With higher total installed capacities, the upper bounds are more often reached and mostly neighbouring countries receive the remaining capacities and the distribution gets flatter.

 Since the upper bounds and the total installed capacity are both roughly five times higher in S2-3 (Figure 8, third row) than in S2-2 (Figure 8, second row), the distributions look very similar.